-The math error trap executes under the following four circumstances:
+The Math Error trap executes under the following four circumstances:

-- 1. Should an attempt be made to divide by zero, the divide operation will be aborted on a cycle boundary and the trap taken. - If enabled, a math error trap will be taken when an arithmetic operation on either accumulator A or B causes an overflow from bit 31 and the accumulator guard bits are not utilized. - If enabled, a math error trap will be taken when an arithmetic operation on either accumulator A or B causes a catastrophic overflow from bit 39 and all saturation is disabled. - 4.
+- 1. If an attempt is made to divide by zero, the divide operation will be aborted on a cycle boundary and the trap taken. - If enabled, a Math Error trap will be taken when an arithmetic operation on either accumulator A or B causes an overflow from bit 31 and the accumulator guard bits are not utilized. - 3.
+If enabled, a Math Error trap will be taken when an arithmetic operation on either accumulator A or B causes a catastrophic overflow from bit 39 and all saturation is disabled. - 4.
 If the shift amount specified in a shift instruction is greater than the maximum allowed shift amount, a trap will occur.